Holocene-Reconstruction/Holocene-code/README.md

 Before running this script, open the script in a text editor and update the `recon_dir` and `recon_filename` variables to point to your reconstruction netCDF output.

 Feel free to use this script as a starting point for more in-depth analysis.

+Should something be added to this readme?
+Let me know at michael.erb@nau.edu.